 With remote CCTV monitoring, you can have your security cameras monitored 24/7 by a team of security professionals.

-Upon viewing the footage, if a security threat is spotted, the keyholder or authorities are notified to help apprehend the intruder.
+Upon viewing the footage, if they spot a security threat, the keyholder or authorities are notified to help apprehend the intruder.

 ANPR Systems